aahamlin/aahamlin.github.io/index.md

 After leading the turn-around of the Sustained Engineering function at Caradigm, where I managed a distributed 8-person team in U.S. and India to meet 100% of our SLA goals within 6 months; the team released 50+ patches and resolved 150+ support escalations in 12 months.
 I received the 2013 Caradigm Employee Recognition Award.

-> "You turned the SE function around and our [KLAS](https://www.klasresearch.com) scores are already improving.
+> You turned the SE function around and our [KLAS](https://www.klasresearch.com) scores are already improving.
 You and your team have direct impact on the success of the IAM business."
 > _Ralf Klein, VP IAM Products, Caradigm_
 {:.fas .fa-quote-left}

 At Microsoft, where I intervened and helped the team resolve virtualization and scalability issues of CentOS Linux server cluster onto Microsoft Hyper-V hypervisor.

-> "Thanks for jumping in and driving the CentOS perf evaluation, [packaging, and build work].
+> Thanks for jumping in and driving the CentOS perf evaluation, [packaging, and build work].
 You've had a major impact on V5"
 > _John Lammers, Senior Development Lead, Microsoft_
 {:.fas .fa-quote-left}